 In a scene where Luke leaps off a platform, ostensibly to the floor below, he can briefly be seen bouncing back up again off a trampoline just before the scene cuts.

-In Episode III - Revenge of the Sith, during the fight when Count Dooku drops part of the walkway on top of Obi Wan, it looks really fake.
+In Star Wars Episode III: Revenge of the Sith, during the fight when Count Dooku drops part of the walkway on top of Obi Wan, it looks really fake.
 Obi Wan was just moved down on the screen when it fell on him without any of his limbs reacting to the impact.
 Even The Game did that scene better than the damn movie did.

 And yet again when Mace Windu and Palpatine face off.
 Ian McDiarmid puts in a tremendous effort, but still moves like a man in his sixties.
 Then he backflips up some stairs.